Druie Bowett: Art

 Bowett's early work drew from antique, life drawing and industrial and pastoral landscape, with her focus at the Harrogate School of Art being on Fine Art.
 During her studies, she became profoundly influenced by the Hungarian artist Jean-Georges Simon, whose work 'opened her eyes to a wider European modern style of clean bright colour and formal discipline', and informed the 'confident abstraction' of her later work.
 An active member of The Midland Group, her paintings featured in many of their exhibitions held in Nottingham between 1940-60.
 During the 1950s, Bowett's work became increasingly abstractionist, with 'a hard-won clarity and abstraction of form [being] achieved during the 1960s in such paintings as Brown and Yellow and Wookery'.
+In 1957 she was included as one of the 'Young Artists of Promise' in Jack Beddington's book.
 Bowett's paintings in her 1995 exhibition, 'Given Space', at the Cartwright Hall, Bradford, were described as having shown her to be 'a painter at the height of her powers...[showing] bravura displays of colour, light and form, about sensations of space, nearness and distance'.

 Bowett exhibited consistently over five decades, with exhibitions at the Royal Academy of Arts, the Paris Salon, the Royal Society of Arts and the Royal Society of Portrait Painters.